secureworks/dalton/README.rst

      zip and tar files can contain multiple files, for those formats only members that have the ".pcap", ".pcapng", or ".cap" extensions will be included; the other files will be ignored.
-Password protected zip files will be attempted to be decrypted with the passsword 'infected'.
+Password protected zip files will be attempted to be decrypted with the password 'infected'.

    | If multiple pcaps are submitted for a Suricata job, they will be
      combined into a single pcap on job submission since (older versions of) Suricata can only read a single pcap in read pcap mode.

    -  | **Create separate jobs for each pcap**
-      | If selected, each pcap file sumitted (or found in an archive) will be
+      | If selected, each pcap file submitted (or found in an archive) will be
         submitted as its own job.
 When all the jobs are submitted, Dalton will redirect the user to the Queue page.
 If this is a `Teapot job <#teapot-jobs>`__, then a comma separated list of JIDs is returned.